The Power and Taboo of Referendum

 Attack on a Constitutional Principle

-Referendum is not Overthrow
+Referendum is Not Overthrow

 To view categorized content related to Saudi Arabia and Mohammed bin Salman, click on the link below: